sollenne/responsive-email/README.md

 <hr>

 <h2>HOW TO TEST</h2>
-<strong>So far, the easiest way is to use Safari and press Command+I. This will open a new email in your default email client.</strong>
+<strong>I am lucky enough to have access to Litmus https://litmus.com, however, this may be too expensive for the average bear.
+Alternatively you can use Safari and press Command+I (or whatever the equivelant is on a PC).
+This will open a new email in your default email client.
+Then just send it to as many emails as you can and test away.
+I would get your company to pay for Litmus though.</strong>

 <hr>